dominicpoeschko/cmake_helpers/README.md

 > Note: This does not work with cross-compiling!

 ### HostBuild
-The HostBuild helper tries to setup CMake for a cross compilation by configuring the compiler for the build.
+The HostBuild helper tries to set up CMake for cross compilation by configuring the compiler for the build.
 A default `CMakeLists.txt` example is given below:

 ```cmake
 if(NOT CMAKE_CROSSCOMPILING)